panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 }
 ```

-Same way, `doubleIncrease` event handler performs 2 consecutive increments of `count`: `setCount(count + 1)` and then `setCount(count + 1)` again.
+When the button is clicked, `doubleIncreaseHandler` event handler performs 2 consecutive increments of `count`: `setCount(count + 1)` and then `setCount(count + 1)` again.

 Open the demo and click the button *Double Increase*.
-Unfortunately, this time `count` has been increased by `1`.
+Unfortunately, `count` is increased by `1` at each click.

-When `setCount` updates the state, the changes are not reflected immediately in the `count` variable.
-Rather React schedules a re-render of the component, and on next render `count` variable gets updated.
+When `setCount(count + 1)` updates the state, the changes are not reflected immediately in the `count` variable.
+Rather React **schedules a re-rendering** of the component, and on next render `count` variable gets updated.

 > The setter function `setValue(newValue)` of `useState()` updates both state variable `value` and the component's output asynchronously.

 In other words, if you're updating the state, expect the state variable to have the actual value only on next rendering.
+That's why, event calling `setCount(count + 1)`, on later statement `count` is still going to have the old value.

-If you'd like to access the actual state value, you can use the functional way to update the state:
+If you'd like to access the actual state value, use the functional way to update the state:

 ```jsx{7-8}
 import { useState } from 'react';